Coral bleaching describes a situation in which corals appear to turn white.

 The good news is that coral bleaching is not necessarily a death sentence.
 If stress conditions are alleviated in time, the corals may take on new algae and return to a healthy state.
 Even so, recovery may take weeks to months and recently stressed corals may be more susceptible to coral diseases.

 The bad news is that by the time we can see bleaching, the process has already been taking place for some time.
 In addition, without the algae present to provide a majority of their food, the corals are beginning to starve.

 If the stress event continues for too long, the corals will eventually die, leaving just their skeletons behind.

 For a better understanding of how corals and zooxanthellae interact, please visit our Coral Basics page.

 Stresses that may lead to bleaching include extremes in salinity, pollution, sedimentation and temperature.
 The key word here is "extreme."
 Any of these factors may fluctuate on a given day, but when the changes are severe or last for too long, bleaching may occur.

 Most coral bleaching is the result of water temperatures that go beyond the corals' level of tolerance for too long.
 This usually means temperatures that are too high, but can also mean temperatures that are too low.

 Reef-building corals survive within specific temperature ranges that vary slightly by region.
-At Flower Garden Banks National Marine Sanctuary, the preferred temperature range is about 68-86F (20-30C).
+At the Flower Garden Banks, their preferred temperature range is about 68-86F (20-30C).

 The longer elevated temperatures continue, the more zooxanthellae leave and the paler the coral color becomes.
 When enough zooxanthellae leave, the coral looks bleached.